scottkuhl/awesome-winui/README.md

 Articles are listed by newest date first.

+* [Uno Platform 3.3 – Day 0 support for WinUI 3 Preview 3, Android 11](https://platform.uno/blog/uno-platform-3-3-day-0-support-for-winui-3-preview-3-android-11/) - (November 17, 2020) - WinUI 3.0 Preview 3 is a big step towards shipping the final version of WinUI.
+We at Uno Platform team are happy to report that Uno Platform already works with the latest WinUI preview.
+Our sincerest thanks to WinUI team who keeps us posted on their progress and allows us to make modifications to Uno so that our joint developer base can use the latest and greatest bits right away.

 * [A lap around the Microsoft MVVM Toolkit](https://xamlbrewer.wordpress.com/2020/11/16/a-lap-around-the-microsoft-mvvm-toolkit/) - (November 16, 2020) - In this article we’ll walk through a UWP sample app to experiment with the features of the new Microsoft.Toolkit.Mvvm package that is part of the Microsoft Community Toolkit.

 * [Start and Restart Windows (UWP/WinUI) Applications on Windows Startup](https://nicksnettravels.builttoroam.com/launch-on-startup/) - (November 14, 2020) - A while ago Windows introduced a little-known feature that allows applications to automatically restart when Windows is restarted.
 However, rather than just look at this feature, which Windows app developer get for free, in this post we’re going to look at different options for starting and restarting a Windows application when Windows starts/restarts.